HudsonPowers/BinaryNumbersInCSharp/README.md

 For each of the following, specify if the resulting calculation will result in an Overflow, Underflow, or No Error.

-* Using 4-bit signed integers: 4 + 4 - No Error
+* Using 4-bit signed integers: 4 + 4 - No Error (This will result in an Overflow error.)

+In a 4-bit signed integer, 7 is the maximum positive value.
+When you sum 4 + 4, the result should be 8.
+However, because there isn't enough bits to represent 8, it overflows to -8.

 * Using 4-bit signed integers: 0 - 4 No Error
-* Using 4-bit signed integers: -7 - 2 No Error
+* Using 4-bit signed integers: -7 - 2 No Error (This will result in an
+  Underflow error.)

+The minimum value that can be stored in a 4-bit signed integer is -8.
+The difference `-7 - 2` is `-9` which cannot be represented.
+Because the result should be less than the minimum value, this results in an underflow error.

 * Using 6-bit signed integers: 30 + 2 Overflow
-* Using 6-bit signed integers: 0 - 32 Underflow
+* Using 6-bit signed integers: 0 - 32 Underflow (This will not result in an error.)

+The minimum value that can be stored in a 6-bit signed integer is -32.
+The difference `0 - 32` is `-32` which can be represented.
+Thus, there is no error.

 * Using 6-bit signed integers: 14 - 16 No Error

 ## Submit your Work